Efficient Calibration of Material Cards using Microscale Models

 © Fraunhofer ITWM

-Segmented micro-sample scan for the development of components made of fiber-reinforced plastic (like the buckle of a lanyard here).
-The glass fibers can be seen in gray, and a matrix material (polypropylene) in green.
+Segmented micro-sample scan for the development of components made of fiber-reinforced plastic.
+The glass fibers can be seen in gray, and the matrix material (polypropylene) in green.

-This procedure corresponds to about a quarter of the effort of traditional testing methods.
-The objective of the project is to achieve a comparable workload of 20 to 50 traditionally tested samples.
+The workload of the characterization method developed in this project is of the order of 20 to 50 traditionally tested samples.
 With the calibrated micromodel, almost any number of virtual experiments can be carried out cost-effectively.
 This enables companies to reduce the purely experimental effort by up to 80 percent compared to the traditional methodology.

 Our Partners in the Project

-Fraunhofer Institute for Mechanics of Materials IWM, Dr. Jörg Lienhard
+Fraunhofer Institute for Mechanics of Materials IWM, Dr. Jörg Lienhard, Dr. Timo Schweiger

 Project Duration and Funding

 The project is funded as part of the Fraunhofer-internal program for rapid SME-oriented in-house research.
-It is scheduled to run for two years from July 2020 to December 2022.
+It was running for two years from July 2020 to December 2022.